openHAB MCP Server

 |---|---|

-watch_items | Start tracking the given items for state changes in this session. |
+watch_items | Start or stop tracking items for state changes in this session. action='start' (with itemNames), action='stop' (omit itemNames to stop everything). |

 get_events | Return any state changes buffered since the last call and drain the buffer. |